awsdocs/aws-transit-gateway-guide/doc_source/tgw-peering.md

 Transit gateway cross\-region peering does not support resolving public IPv4 DNS host names to private IPv4 addresses across VPCs on either side of the transit gateway peering attachment\.

+Traffic using inter-region Transit Gateway peering is always encrypted and stays on the AWS global network.
+For more information about VPC encryption, [Encryption in transit](https://docs.aws.amazon.com/vpc/latest/userguide/data-protection.html#encryption-transit) in the Amazon VPC User Guide.

 Transit gateway peering attachments are not supported in the following AWS Regions: Asia Pacific \(Hong Kong\), Asia Pacific \(Osaka\-Local\), and Middle East \(Bahrain\)\.

 ## Create a peering attachment<a name="tgw-peering-create"></a>